Zeke-OS/zeke/doc/fs.md

 There is some notable differences between devfs implementation of Zeke and other common devfs or device abstractions in some other operating systems, particularly Unices.
-First of all we don’t use majorminor combination as a device idetentifier, it’s only provided for compatibility reasons and not used for anything actually.\[2\] So devices can’t be accessed by creating a device file anywhere in the system, device files in Zeke are very special and only ones that are
+First of all we don’t use **majorminor** combination as a device idententifier, it’s only provided for compatibility reasons and not used for anything actually.\[2\] So devices can’t be accessed by creating a device file anywhere in the system, device files in Zeke are very special and only ones that are